texfaq/texfaq.github.io/FAQ-verbfile.md

 ```
 Another way is to use the `alltt` environment, which
 requires the [`alltt`](https://ctan.org/pkg/alltt) package.
 The environment interprets its
-contents ''mostly'' verbatim, but executes any (La)TeX commands it
+contents "mostly" verbatim, but executes any (La)TeX commands it
 finds:
 ```latex
 \usepackage{alltt}